Julián Castro Accuses Donald Trump Of ‘Flagrantly’ Violating Law, Calls On Democrats To ‘Do Something’

 House Speaker Nancy Pelosi has resisted the growing number of urgent calls by top Democrats to begin impeachment proceedings, instead taking a more methodical approach to the matter in an effort to get it right.
 She also holds the fear that impeaching Trump without rock solid evidence would scare swing voters in the 2020 election.

-But Warren didn’t hold back in a Friday tweet, accusing Congress of being “complicit” in Trump’s alleged collusion with foreign entities to influence U.S. elections and stating that it’s Congress’ duty to begin the impeachment process.
+But Warren didn’t hold back in a Friday tweet, accusing Congress of being “complicit” in Trump’s alleged collusion with foreign entities to influence U.S. elections and stating that it’s Congress’s duty to begin the impeachment process.

 “Do your constitutional duty and impeach the president,” Warren wrote in the tweet.